 After the injury has occurred the patient will not be able to extend their finger because the tendon has been pulled off the bone, known as an avulsion strain.
 If this injury is caught early on then it can be treated conservatively with the patient having the finger immobilized in a straightened position with a Mallet finger splint for between 6 to 8 weeks followed by a month of wearing the splint at night.
 In the vast majority of patients, this will heal.

-In a few patients, the finger will still droop at the end but this is probably due to the patient not wearing the splint all the time and not keeping the finger in a completely straightened position.
-In this case, if the mallet finger does not heal then there is the option of surgically reattaching the tendon and reconstructing the fingertip where results are typically very good.
+For a few patients, the finger will still droop at the end but this is probably due to the patient not wearing the splint all the time and not keeping the finger in a completely straightened position.
+If this happens, and your mallet finger does not heal then there is the option of surgically reattaching the tendon and reconstructing the fingertip where results are typically very good.